 As a Collaborative Doctoral Research Degree Program student, you will:

-gain access to world-leading research supervision and facilities in two places
+- gain access to world-leading research supervision and facilities in two institutions;

-This program is available to both outbound (domestic) and inbound (international) students.
+This program is available to both outbound and inbound students.

 UTS research partner universities

 UTS has established Collaborative Doctoral Research Degree Program agreements with a number of international partner universities across Asia, the Americas and Europe.
 Many of these agreements are with institutions that are also Key Technology Partners (KTP) of UTS.